saprmarks/dictionary_learning/README.md

 features = ae.encode(activations) # get features from activations
 reconstructed_activations = ae.decode(features)

+# you can also just get the reconstruction ...
+reconstructed_activations = ae(activations)
-# if you want to use both the features and the reconstruction, you can get both at once
+# ... or get the features and reconstruction at the same time
 reconstructed_activations, features = ae(activations, output_features=True)
 ```
 Dictionaries have `encode`, `decode`, and `forward` methods -- see `dictionary.py`.

 # Training your own dictionaries